 We are happy to discuss any questions or concerns you may have about your pet undergoing anaesthesia.

 Dogs and cats are routinely desexed for health and behavioural reasons.
 In exotics, there are also many benefits to desexing.

 At AVES, patients undergoing desexing surgery receive intravenous fluids and take-home pain relief.
 Click here for information about exotics anaesthesia.
 We are happy to discuss any questions you may have about desexing your pet.

 Endoscopy means to look inside.
 A small camera is used to look inside organs or body cavities (through key hole incisions) under magnification, and small instruments are used to take samples for testing (eg. biopsies) or remove foreign material/objects, making it minimally-invasive.

-With technological advances and ongoing research, there are numerous procedures that can be performed in exotic pets, even in some of the smallest patients.
+With technological advances and ongoing research, there are numerous endoscopic procedures that can be performed in exotic pets, even in some of the smallest patients.
 Common procedures include: